Use

 This section provides information about the ways in which Australians use methamphetamine.
 It addresses how much and how often Australians use methamphetamine, the most common types used, and methods and locations of use.

-Six percent of Australians have used meth/amphetamine in their lifetime, 1% have used in the past 12 months, 0.5% have used in the past month, and 0.3% have used in the past week.
+Eight percent of Australians have used methamphetamine or amphetamine† in their lifetime, 1% have used in the past 12 months, 0.4% have used in the past month, and 0.3% have used in the past week.

 * Estimate has a relative standard error of 25% to 50% and should be used with caution.